chaneyn/ESDA_CEE506/README.md

 ### Homework
 There will be 4 homework assignments.
 Each assignment will be provided and completed within a corresponding Jupyter notebook.
 Completed assignments will be submitted via a private GitHub repository that each student will have for the course; assignments submitted via any other method will not be accepted.
-Each assignment must be submitted before class on the day listed on the schedule below.
-Late homeworks will not be accepted.
+Each assignment must be submitted by 11:59 pm on the day listed on the schedule below.
+If it is not turned in on time, there will be a 10% deduction for each day that it is late; this deduction applies at 00:00 am of each late day.

 ### Quizzes
 There will be 4 quizzes; one after each homework assignment is due.
 These 30 min quizzes will be closed book/closed notes and will be based around the previous homework.
 You are expected to write pseudo-code in Python to answer the questions.